IBM/ibm-licensing-operator/README.md

 EOF
 ```

-- then you will be able to access it at your ingress host with path `/ibm-licensing-service-instance`
+3. Access the inctanse at your ingress host with the following path: `/ibm-licensing-service-instance`.

-\* For HTTPS you may need to set spec.httpsEnable to true, and edit ingressOptions.
-Read more about options here:
+**Note:** For HTTPS,set `spec.httpsEnable` to `true`, and edit `ingressOptions`.
+Read more about the options here:
 [IBMLicensingOperatorParameters](images/IBMLicensingOperatorParameters.csv)

 #### Check Components

-First check if pod is created.
+1. Check whether the pod is created.
-You can see the logs at OCP UI->Workloads->Pods->search for `licensing` in `ibm-common-services` project:
+To see the logs go to **OCP UI->Workloads->Pods** and search for `licensing` in `ibm-common-services` project:

 ![OCP Pod](images/ocp_pod.png)

-Check if pod is running, for further investigating you can click it to check logs, and events.
+2. Check if the pod is running.
+To investigate further select `licensing` and check logs, and events.

-From console you can use:
+You can also run the following command from the console:

 ```bash
 podName=`kubectl get pod -n ibm-common-services -o jsonpath="{range .items[*]}{.metadata.name}{'\n'}" | grep ibm-licensing-service-instance`